 Seafood can be a confusing topic when it comes to your baby’s diet.
-You might be wondering when is the right time to introduce seafood, what types are safe for them to enjoy and what are the best practices.
+You might be wondering when is the right time to introduce seafood, what types are safe for them to enjoy, and what are the best practices for doing so.

 Determining when to introduce seafood to your baby’s diet can be a matter of personal choice, as well as considering your baby as an individual and assessing family history.
 Additionally, factors such as allergies, asthma, eczema, and any family history of seafood allergies play a role in the decision-making process.

 If your baby is not prone to allergies or doesn’t have a history of asthma, eczema, or seafood allergies in the family, then introducing fish and seafood between 6 and 12 months of age is generally considered safe.
 However, it is important to note that individual circumstances may vary, and consulting with your pediatrician or healthcare provider is always recommended to ensure the best approach for your baby.

 What type of seafood can I give my baby?

 Now, let’s discuss the types of seafood that are safe and beneficial for your baby.
 When selecting seafood for your little one, it’s crucial to choose varieties that have low mercury levels to minimise the potential harm.
 High levels of mercury can be detrimental to your baby’s developing immune system and vital organs.
 As a general guideline, it is best to opt for fish that are known to be low in mercury.

 Salmon is an excellent first fish for babies, as it is typically low in mercury and often well-received due to its mild flavour.
 Other low-mercury fish options that can be introduced to your baby’s diet include cod, haddock, sole, and flounder.
 These fish are not only safe but also provide valuable nutrients such as omega-3 fatty acids, which are important for brain development.